-I also threw in two bay leaves, some parsley stems and black peppercorns.
+I also threw in two bay leaves, some parsley stems, and black peppercorns.
 I filled the pot with water and just let it slowly cook over the course of the day.
 When I was ready to use my stock, I simply just strained my stock over the veggies.
 Done!

-Now why didn’t I suggest vegetable stock from the store?
+Now, why didn’t I suggest vegetable stock from the store?
 See, a lot of vegetable stocks at the stores have tomato product in them and I didn’t want that in my soup.
 You can definitely feel free to scour your local grocery store and find a vegetable stock without tomato in it.
-But if you’re making this soup, you already have scraps from the shallots, carrots and parsnips, so why not?
+But if you’re making this soup, you already have scraps from the shallots, carrots, and parsnips, so why not?

 As a matter of blending your soup, you can go a few different routes:

-Each of these pieces of equipment have their virtues and unless you have a Vitamix at home, I’m not going to be a huge pusher of using the standing blender (if you do, though, kudos!!!).
+Each of these pieces of equipment has their virtues and unless you have a Vitamix at home, I’m not going to be a huge pusher of using the standing blender (if you do, though, kudos!!!).
 I used my Calphalon Immersion Blender as a matter of convenience because I don’t have to ladle any hot liquid into anything, I can just blend right in the pot!
 Super easy.

 To get my super smooth soup, I just pass my blended soup through a fine strainer.
 This gets rid of any little bits that didn’t puree all the way.
 The result, a super smooth and silky soup.
 Now for my vegan friends, don’t feel like you can’t have this soup because of the cream I add at the end, just omit it.

 I hope that all of you enjoy this delicious soup!
 I very much like a good bowl of butternut squash soup and think it fits fall amazingly.
-If you wonder why I have garnished this soup the way I did, may I suggest that you sign up for my 7 Simple Hacks to Elevate Your Dinner as I go over garnishing more in depth.

 What is your favorite soup to make for fall?